Subsampling Suffices for Adaptive Data Analysis: Boosting the success probability

-\end{lemma} The hypothesis of \Cref{lem:auto-boost} roughly corresponds to $\Pr[\bpsi(\bS^{(i)}) \geq \tau_{\bpsi}] \leq 1/100$.
-If these events were independent for each $i \in [k]$, then the conclusion of \Cref{lem:many-groups} would follow from a standard Chernoff.
+The hypothesis of \Cref{lem:auto-boost} roughly corresponds to $\Pr[\mu_{\bpsi}(\bS_i) \geq \tau_{\bpsi}] \leq 1/100$ for each $i \in [k]$.
+If these events were independent for each $i \in [k]$, then the conclusion of \Cref{lem:many-groups} would follow from a standard Chernoff bound.
 Unfortunately, they are not necessarily independent.
 To get around that, in \Cref{lem:direct-product} we extend a direct product theorem of Shaltiel's showing, roughly speaking, those events are no worse than independent.